-12. Use of School Resources
+12. Use of School Resources & Technology & Online Safety and Mobile phones

 School communications systems and equipment, including electronic mail and Internet systems, along with their associated hardware and software, are for official and authorised purposes only.
 The Headteacher may authorise personal use which: